 Our latest campaign activity raises awareness about what hate crimes, incidents and appearance-related abuse are and how to report it.

 Our ambassador, Adam Pearson, filmed this message to reassure anyone with a visible difference that hate isn’t something that you should just have to put up with.

 We know we can’t tackle visible hate on our own, so we’re encouraging more people to join us and challenge or report unacceptable behaviour if they witness it.
 Our campaigners and ambassadors are taking action too.
 They are writing to Police and Crime Commissioners in their areas, calling on them for their support and for them to encourage their local forces to ensure people with a visible difference in their area feel confident to report any hate crimes or incidents they experience.

 “As well as hate being directed at me, there have been numerous occasions where this prejudice has spread to the way people treat my partner and daughter too.

 “My partner even got physically abused by one overzealous “good Samaritan” who thought my appearance was due to him hitting me.
 I was shouting at him to stop and trying to explain that I have facial paralysis.
 I wish he’d just spoken to me first.”
 Catherine.

 Have you, or someone you know, experienced abuse or harassment because of a visible difference?
 You don’t have to deal with these experiences alone.

-You can read about what a hate crime is, how to report it and where to get support, if you or someone you know experiences appearance-related hate crime or abuse.
+You can read about what a hate crime is, the difference between a hate crime and a hate incident, how to report it and where to get support, if you or someone you know experiences appearance-related hate.